eviltester/thingifier/challenger/src/main/resources/content/practice-sites/swapi.md

 ---
 title: Swapi - Star Wars API - Example Site
-seo_title: Swapi - Star Wars API - Example Site | API Practice Site Guide
+seo_title: SWAPI API Practice Site Guide for Endpoint Exploration
 description: An overview of the Star Wars API application, explaining how to use it to learn about APIs and practice with API tooling.
 lastmod: 2026-02-18
 seo_description: Use Swapi - Star Wars API - to practice API testing with realistic scenarios and endpoint variety that strengthen request design and validation skills.